Required High School Testing:

 AP – The AP Examinations are administered each year in May and represent the culmination of college-level work in a given discipline in a secondary school setting.
 Rigorously developed by committees of college and AP high school faculty, the AP Exams test students’ ability to perform at a college level.
 One great benefit of taking AP Exams is the opportunity to earn college credit and placement.
 Most colleges and universities in the United States grant credit and placement for qualifying AP scores.
 You can save money and get a head start on your degree when you enter college with credit you’ve already earned through AP.
 Each college and university makes its own decisions about awarding credit and placement.
 Most have a written policy spelling out things like the minimum required score to earn credit for a given AP Exam, the amount of credit awarded and how credits are applied.
 Find out more at apstudent.collegeboard.org

 College Admissions Tests:

-ACT – The American College test should be taken by the spring of student’s 11th grade year and is required for almost all colleges and universities for admission.
+ACT – The American College Test administered to all students during their junior year at Hamilton High School.
+It is required for almost all colleges and universities for admission.
 The ACT is offered in September, October, December, February, April and June of each academic year in addition to the opportunity during the school day.
 Test registration is completed for the national test dates online at www.actstudent.org.
 Students are automatically registered for the school wide test.

 SAT – The Scholastic Achievement Test is available for students as an alternate college admissions test and is accepted as widely as the ACT.
 Learn more at sat.collegeboard.org/home